WSU-kduncan/ceg3120-Egg-Roll/Project 4/README.md

          * https://ubuntu.com/server/docs/web-servers-apache

 5. From the browser, when connecting to the proxy server, take two screenshots.
-   - one screenshot that shows content from "server 1"
+   - Screenshot that shows content from "server 1"

    ![server 1 screenshot](server1.png)
-   - one screenshot that shows content from "server 2"
+   - Screenshot that shows content from "server 2"

    ![server screenshot](server2.png)